 My current research explores the physiological foundations of tau proteins in the brain, and how the removal of this protein drives measurable behavior and cognition.
 Along with the Howland lab, I hope to elucidate the role of this protein and its role during rodent's development.

 I am interested in the endocannabinoid system and its role in maintaining homeostasis across various organ systems.
-In addition, I am interested and hope to explore the effects of recreational cannabinoids on fetal-maternal health during and after pregnancy.
+In addition, I hope to explore the effects of recreational cannabis on fetal-maternal health during and after pregnancy.

 My research investigates the developmental implications of cannabis exposure during pregnancy.
 Ultimately I’m interested in the intersection between cannabinoids and other psychoactive substance use, and their downstream effects on behaviour and health long term.